-Yes.
-Both Exchanges require listed companies to have an audit committee as defined under National Instrument 52-110 (unless your company is a foreign company that is exempt under National Instrument 71-102).
+A letter from legal counsel confirming that the applicant is a legal entity fully paid and non-assessable is required for all TSX applicants to support and that the securities have been legally created and will be issued as committee as defined under National Instrument 52-110 (unless your company is a foreign company that is exempt under National Instrument 71-102).
 An audit committee is comprised of a minimum of three members and all members must be independent as defined under instrument National Instrument 52-110.